History of the Green Card

 During the history of the green card, fraud has been a constant problem.
 As quickly as INS worked to counter fraud, counterfeiters caught up.
 Thus, a more secure card was developed and issued in December 1997.

 The revised card bared a new name, “Permanent Resident Card,” but retained the Form I-551 number.
-A unique document number (also known as a card number) was also added to the card.
+A unique document number (also known as a green card number) was also added to the card.

 In May 2004, the design was modified slightly with the Department of Homeland Security seal and a detailed hologram on the front of the card.
 Although the last of these green cards expired in 2020, there are several permanent residents who carry this card and need to renew it.